cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 The `relationships` section if where (as the name suggests) we define relationships to be later used by `node_templates`.
 In this application we can think of 2 relationships, both of which are related to the `nodecellar.nodes.NodecellarApplicationModule` type: <br>

-- For the application to work properly, it must be aware of the location of its data base, i.e, the URL of `nodecellar.nodes.MongoDatabase`.
+- For the application to work properly, it must be aware of the location of its database, i.e, the URL of `nodecellar.nodes.MongoDatabase`.

-cloudify's [built-in types definitions]({{page.types_yaml_link}}) comes with a relationship of type `cloudify.relationships.connected_to`, this seems to fit into our case.
+Cloudify's [built-in types definitions]({{page.types_yaml_link}}) comes with a relationship of type `cloudify.relationships.connected_to`, which seems to fit into our case.

 - The application also needs to know where `nodecellar.nodes.NodeJSServer` is installed, because at the end of the day, this is the server who will be hosting our app.

-cloudify's [built-in types definitions]({{page.types_yaml_link}}) comes with a relationship of type `cloudify.relationships.contained_in`, which also seems appropriate.
+Cloudify's [built-in types definitions]({{page.types_yaml_link}}) comes with a relationship of type `cloudify.relationships.contained_in`, which also seems appropriate.

 Note that these relationships do not define any implementation of the relationship, since this is of course application dependent.
 What it does is define the basic operations one can implement.
 Similar to the lifecycle operation, relationship operations will also be invoked as part of the `install` workflow execution.